 Few Farm Safety Programs Available

 Today, Minnesota offers tractor training in only two counties out of 87.
 These trainings are only accessible to high school students.
 There are zero farm safety programs for adults.
 Additionally, the position of farm safety advisor for Minnesota has been vacant since 2008.
 This isn’t just a Minnesota problem.
-The job of overseeing farm safety has been eliminated in many other big farming states
+Lack of government funding forced the elimination of the job of overseeing farm safety in many other big farming states.

 Instead of offering safety programs with an officer to oversee the protection of farmers and farm workers, federal officials created 10 regional safety centers.
-These sites are supposed to find ways to prevent farm accidents and improve the health of agricultural workers.
-However, there have been repeated proposals to eliminate these centers, too.
+Officials created these sites to find ways to prevent farm accidents and improve the health of agricultural workers.
+However, many lawmakers keep proposing to eliminate these centers, too.
 Federal reviews claim these sites fail to adequately monitor accidents and do not provide sufficient assistance to farmers.

 This is because there is little funding.
 With their scant federal dollars, these centers try to focus resources on new research projects instead of assistance.
 One research project is antibiotic-resistant infections among swine veterinarians.
 When the Minnesota Star Tribune inquired why centers are researching instead of teaching safety as they were created to do the director of the Iowa safety center, Fred Gerr, said: “In general, farmers died knowing quite well they are doing something that is potentially dangerous.”